RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 ## Creating a Campaign Plan

-An campaign or advertising plan lays out exactly how and when a business will reach out to potential customers through various types of media.
+An campaign or advertising plan lays out exactly how and when a business will reach out to potential customers through various types of media and how they are connected.

 As we are planning advertising campaigns that will appraoch customers through a variety of channels ( multiple digital, digital and physical, digiatl and print) it's important that we communicate how these threads will pull together to make an integrated campaign.

+Some good questions to ask might be:

+1. What media/experience will go out in which channel?
+* How will this work over time?
+(Will one lead to another?
+Will they all reinforce each other at the same time?
+Will there be seasonal variations?)
+* How does your apprach to multiple channels make sense as a whole campaign?

 ## The Degree Show